downshift-js/downshift/README.md

 > so it's not recommended to use it if you can avoid it.
 If you need it, please
 > open an issue to discuss solidifying the API.

+### onInputValueChange

+> `function(inputValue: string, stateAndHelpers: object)` | optional, no useful default

+Called whenever the input value changes.
+Useful to use instead or in combination of `onStateChange` when `inputValue` is a controlled prop to [avoid issues with cursor positions](https://github.com/paypal/downshift/issues/217).

+- `inputValue`: The current value of the input
+- `stateAndHelpers`: This is the same thing your `children` prop function is called with (see [Child Callback Function](#child-callback-function))

 ### itemCount

 > `number` | optional, defaults the number of times you call getItemProps